 - Timeout Brooklyn

 For the Artsy and Creative Sorts

-Part lab, part museum, the nonprofit Pioneer Works in Red Hook offers a unique program of lectures, concerts, and courses that blur the line between art and science.
+Take, for example, the nonprofit Pioneer Works in Red Hook.
+Part lab, part museum, it offers a unique program of lectures, concerts, and courses that blur the line between art and science.
 Admission?
 Free.

-New York City’s premier photo festival, Photoville is free and open to the public.
+Meanwhile, New York City’s premier photo festival, Photoville, is free and open to the public.
 It takes place every September at Brooklyn Bridge Park.